Research Institutes, Centres & Groups

 U-Links Centre for Community-Based Research

-U-Links Centre for Community-Based Research works with community partners, faculty and students to deliver high quality, relevant research services to Haliburton County.
-Through the innovative Community Based Education (CBE) program, U-Links works with community partners, and faculty and students from Trent University to bring the resources of the university to the community, and the resources of the community to the university.
-The results of our research are used to foster community development in many aspects of life in Haliburton County including social services, culture and recreation, health, agriculture and the environment.
+U-Links Centre for Community-Based Research works with community partners, and faculty and students from Trent University to facilitate resource and research exchanges, and to foster community development in many aspects of life in Haliburton County including social services, culture and recreation, health, agriculture and the environment.
+Trent has collaborated with organizations and citizens of the Haliburton Highlands since 1989 through the TCRC and U-LINKS.

 Water Quality Centre